MareliBasson/expenses-app-challenge/README.md

 -   Async/Await vs Promises - I've only touched on these in this project, but I'm using callbacks more and more frequently these days, mostly to gain more control over UI interactions and states.
 So understanding these better will be crucial.
 -   Hooks - I've been lax in exploring these and they're so useful!
 -   State management - I really need to take a deeper dive on the options available for state management in React.
 My knowledge has been enough to use Redux if someone else did the initial setup, but my lack of knowledge on this front really frustrated me during this project.
+-   Understanding Node and how to configure Webpack properly - Create React App has been a great learning tool, but the more I improve my skills the more often it ends up limiting my ability to set my project up the way I'd like.
+In the case of this project, it's compiling the all the stylesheets and inserting them as invidividual style tags directly in the DOM as it encounters them in my component files.
+This can lead to a number of issues but I was unable to find information on how to solve this without ejecting the app and I didn't want to take that risk this far into my project.

 ## Final Thoughts